Selim042/selfsearch/README.md

 - In-browser configuration for services
 - List of services above search shows if there was an error

+PRs and suggestions for additional search services welcome.

 ## Get Started
 Docker compose:
 ```yaml